 Welcome to Pillar College where we are dedicated to helping you pursue God’s purpose and your passions in higher education.
-Pillar is an undergraduate institution of higher learning that is faithful to classical Christianity, grounded on the authority of God’s Word, and committed to challenging Christians to serve Christ with passion and purpose.
+Pillar is an undergraduate and graduate institution of higher learning that is faithful to classical Christianity, grounded on the authority of God’s Word, and committed to challenging Christians to serve Christ with passion and purpose.
 As He came into the world to serve God and humanity, you also are invited to learn how to invest your life to make a lasting impact on our world.

 Pillar College educates, inspires, and equips students for excellent scholarship, service, and leadership.
 Rooted in and committed to Christian faith and love, Pillar fosters intellectual, spiritual, and social development among its diverse student population at various instructional sites.